 Researchers are working relentlessly throughout the world to come out with proper treatment for COVID-19.
 In this regard, they are testing previously used drugs to determine whether they are effective against the novel coronavirus (COVID-19).

-Coronavirus that causes SARS and MERS is similar to coronaviruses that cause COVID-19.
+The coronavirus that causes SARS and MERS are similar to coronaviruses that cause COVID-19.
 Of late, one drug – remdesivir received lots of attention.
 This drug restricts reproduction (multiplication) and the spread of these viruses in the body.
 Coronaviruses need an important enzyme that helps in their multiplication and reproduction – which is an important element of their growth cycle – and also identical in all three coronaviruses.
 This enzyme is the potential target of the drug remdesivir.
 The enzyme is virtually identical in all three coronaviruses.
 Therefore, Remdesivir which is effective against SARS and MERS is likely to work against COVID-19.

-More studies are underway to determine the effectiveness and efficacy of this drug in human beings.
+Coronavirus in Hyderabad: More studies are underway to determine the effectiveness and efficacy of this drug in human beings.
 In cases of SARS and MERS, COVID coronaviruses, the drug was effective in the laboratory.

 The drug was first tested in January 2020 in Washington state on the first case of Coronavirus (COVID-19).
 The patient who was severely ill survived.
 It has to be tested on more patients.